-The information we collect helps us to deliver patient-centered programs and continue our work to improve the quality of life for those with CF. We value the input of our community and are committed to ensuring that we are utilizing this personal information as stated in this Privacy Statement, in furtherance of our mission.
+The information we collect helps us to deliver programs centered on people with CF and to continue our work to improve the quality of life for those with CF. We value the input of our community and are committed to ensuring that we utilize personal information as stated in this Privacy Statement, in furtherance of our mission.

 - Employment-related information.
-Information we receive regarding potential employment opportunities and actual employees is not covered by this Privacy Statement, even if you submit it electronically or through www.cff.org (“the Site”).
+Information we receive regarding potential employment opportunities and actual employees is not covered by this Privacy Statement, even if you submit it electronically or through the Site.

 - Services we provide to clinicians.
 The CF Foundation provides certain services to CF clinicians and care centers intended to help them improve clinical care.
-Any protected health information we receive or process in providing these services to care centers is not covered by this Privacy Statement, but may be governed by the Health Insurance Portability and Accountability Act (HIPAA).
+Any protected health information, as defined by HIPAA, that we receive or process in providing these services to care centers is not covered by this Privacy Statement but may be governed by HIPAA.
 If you want to learn more about HIPAA, visit the Office for Civil Rights website.